-EagleFest Schedule
+EagleFest® Schedule

-Rejoice in the return of the Bald Eagle to the Hudson River Valley at Teatown’s 20th annual EagleFest.
+Rejoice in the return of the Bald Eagle to the Hudson River Valley at Teatown’s 21st annual Hudson River EagleFest®.
 We’ll see you at Croton Point Park with new presenters, activities, and bird walk leaders.
-Join us for live bird shows with Brian Bradley, a talk by author Suzie Gilbert, and more!
-With something for everyone, EagleFest is fun for the whole family.
+Join us for live bird shows; a talk by author Tina Morris; displays by local environmental collaborating organizations; food trucks with delicious wraps, BBQ, and empañadas; and more!
+With something for everyone, EagleFest® is fun for the whole family.

 Eagle Theater: Live Bird Shows

-9:15 AM | Brian Robinson | Birds of Prey |
+10:00 AM | Brian Robinson | Birds of Prey |

-10:00 AM | Christine Peyreigne | Raptors with Christine’s Critters |
+11:00 AM | Christine Peyreigne | Christine’s Critters |

-1:00 PM | Brian Bradley | Sky Hunters in Flight |
+12:00 PM | Brian Bradley | Sky Hunters in Flight |

-3:00 PM | Brian Bradley | Sky Hunters in Flight |
+2:00 PM | Brian Bradley | Sky Hunters in Flight |

 Brian Robinson has been providing wildlife education programs to schools, libraries, and museums since 1993.
 His animals have been featured on national television shows, alongside Placido Domingo at the Metropolitan Opera in Verdi’s Simone Boccanegra, and at the Explorers Club in Manhattan, among many other places.
 Brian has a Master of Science degree in Education with a concentration in biology and, in addition to doing wildlife lectures, teaches biology at Saugerties High School.
 Brian’s presentation features live birds of prey and reptiles and will focus on the amazing adaptations these animals have, as well as their importance in nature.
 He will also discuss the incredible resiliency of the Hudson Valley and share some local wildlife success stories.